Abdul-Sayed/javascript-notes/interviewPractice.md

 ## Closures and function vs block scope

-Closures are nested functions with access to data from outer scope(s).
 Javascript has lexical scoping which allows variables defined in outer scopes to be available in nested scopes (unlike Ruby).
+Closures allow an outer scope access to data nested within a function's scope.

     const f1 = () => {
       let i = 1;